Karyn-Black/NEWM-N_220/Homework-1/readme.md

 Websites deal with information.
 Are made to be viewed and browsed.
 Web apps are more personalized experiences and have a specific goal in mind.

 ### VS Code & Extensions
+Visual Studio Code is used for "local development," according to the Canvas for this class.
+It is a programming code editor.
+The Extensions that we will be using in this class are:
+* Prettier
+* Live Server
+* Auto Rename Tag
+The optional Extensions that we will be using in this class are:
+* Code Spell Checker
+* vscode-pets

 ### Version Control, Git, & GitHub
 Git is version control, tracks changes, good for group work.